mcmtilman/SwiftPuLP/README.md

     2 * x - 3 * (y + z - 10)

+The LinearFunction initializer normalizes the last function as follows.

+    2 * x - 3 * y - 3 * z + 30

+Note that coefficients must be placed to the left of variables and nested linear functions.

-Note that the compiler does not recognize the following constructs as linear functions.
+Also note that the compiler does not recognize the following constructs as linear functions.

     x